uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 # Deployment instructions

-> Please make sure that you did the following before starting the deployment:
+> Please make sure that you DID the following before starting the deployment:
 >
 > - Registered yourself on the swiyu Trust Infrastructure portal
 > - Registered yourself on the api self service portal